Have you ever noticed that some grocery stores go out of their way to make you enjoy the shopping experience?

 They're called loss leaders for a reason

-Costco’s $1.50 hot dog combo and $4.99 rotisserie chicken are two prime examples of loss leaders — items that are deliberately priced super low to get you through the door.
+Costco’s $1.50 hot dog combo and $4.99 rotisserie chicken are two prime examples of loss leaders — items deliberately priced low to get customers through the door.

 The reasoning is that even though these items cost Costco billions in losses annually, you make up for that gap when you buy a high-ticket item — like a flat-screen TV, for example.